Malmö FF: Start of the 2000s to the present

 The return to Allsvenskan was the start of the successful early 2000s, under the management of Tom Prahl, when the club finished in the top three times in a row.
 In 2004, it won Allsvenskan, the club's fifteenth Swedish Championship.
 In 2005, the club reached the last qualifying round for the UEFA Champions League but were defeated by FC Thun.
-Successful sponsor work and player sales also made Malmö FF the richest club in Sweden, a position still held since 2013.
+Successful sponsor work and player sales also made Malmö FF the richest club in Sweden.
 This position was further cemented by the successive Champions League group stage appearances the two following years.
 Malmö FF moved from Malmö Stadion to Eleda Stadion in 2009, a stadium built entirely for football and located next to the old one.

 In 2009, Madsen announced that he would step down as chairman, and was replaced by Håkan Jeppsson early the following year.

 In 2010, the club marked their 100th anniversary with many celebratory events at the beginning of the season.
 On the day of the club's 100th anniversary in 2010, the Swedish football magazine Offside declared Malmö FF to be the greatest football club in Swedish history.
 The season became a great success as the club won Allsvenskan for the nineteenth time and became Swedish champions for the sixteenth time.
 Unlike in 2004, these successes were achieved without any major transfers before the season, and with a squad consisting mostly of younger players.